 This Broken Rites article is the most comprehensive account available about how the Catholic Church harboured this child-abuse criminal — Father Gerald Francis Ridsdale — for 30 years in western Victoria while his superiors and fellow-priests remained silent to protect the church's public image.
 In 1982, when Father Ridsdale had been abusing children for 20 years, a clergy committee (of which Father George Pell was a member) noted that Ridsdale was being transferred away from Victoria.
 Eventually, some of Ridsdale's victims began to report his crimes to the Victoria Police, instead of merely to the offending organisation (the church).
 So, in 1993, Victorian detectives charged Ridsdale in court.
 He was accompanied to court by his support person, George Pell, who had become an assistant bishop in Melbourne.
 However, no bishop accompanied the victims.
 Encouraged by Broken Rites, more victims later spoke to the detectives.
-In his four court cases between 1993 and 2014, Ridsdale has been jailed for a minimum of 24 years for assaulting 54 of his victims.
-In 2017, after eleven more of his victims spoke to the detectives, Ridsdale is facing court again, on a fifth batch of charges, including rape, buggery and indecent assault.
+In his four court cases between 1993 and 2014, Ridsdale was jailed for a minimum of 24 years for assaulting 54 of his victims.
+On 13 April 2017, after eleven more of his victims spoke to the detectives, Ridsdale pleaded guilty again on a fifth batch of charges, including rape, buggery and indecent assault.
 Broken Rites is proud of its role in exposing the church's cover-up of this criminal priest.

 On every page of the Broken Rites website (in the right-hand column), there is a photo of Father Ridsdale (with his features obscured by dark glasses and a cap) walking to the Melbourne Magistrates Court on 27 May 1993 with his support person, auxiliary bishop George Pell (wearing clerical garb).
 This was the day when Ridsdale received his first conviction for child-sex crimes.
 [In 1993, Pell was an Auxiliary Bishop for Melbourne, and three years later he became the Archbishop of Melbourne.]